-John Paul is a Clinical Professor in the Department of Health Policy and Management.
+John Paul is a retired Professor in the Department of Health Policy and Management.

-He is chair of the HPM Committee on Educational Excellence and Innovation which has the goal of strengthening the department’s teaching approaches and use of technology in the classroom.
+He served as chair of the HPM Committee on Educational Excellence and Innovation for eight years, promoting innovative teaching approaches and use of technology in the classroom.

 Prior to joining UNC-CH, Dr. Paul was a Vice President at RTI Health Solutions, a pharmaceutical industry consulting firm.
 He also served as U.S. Director, Global Health Outcomes, at GlaxoWellcome plc, and was Director of Clinical Economics for the GlaxoWellcome Care Management Division.
 As a Senior Health Services Researcher at RTI International, Dr. Paul led Patient Outcome Research Team (PORT) studies, as well as both Federal and state Medicare and Medicaid capitation studies.